ArtificalSUN/Kcalibrator/README.md

 Program is written in Python and available in 2 versions:
 + Python script (requires Python 3 to run, no additional packages needed)
-+ Windows x64 executable (frozen with pyinstaller, more convinient, no requirements to run) Latest Windows executable is available in tags/releases section of the repository.
++ Windows x64 executable (frozen with pyinstaller, more convinient, no requirements to run)

+**Latest Windows executable is available in tags/releases section of the repository**

 ## Usage
 This script generates pattern fot Linear Advance K-factor calibration for Marlin (and other firmwares which use M900 to adjust pressure control algorithms).